razanur37/dominion-card-picker/README.md

 ### No Attacks
 If selected, the generated game will not have any cards that have the `Attack` type.

+Selecting this will disable the `No Cursing` and `Require Defense` options.

 ### No Cursing
 If selected, the generated game will not contain any cards which causes players to gain Curses.